Updated October 26, 2020

 15.1.
 Postings – The MU provides general bulletin boards for OSU-related events and programs.
 Approval is required through the MU Information Desk to post on general posting bulletin boards.
 Within reserved meeting/event spaces, clients are permitted to temporarily use approved tape to affix items to walls.
 The events office will provide the tape.
 Nails, screws, tacks and staples, and client-provided tape are not permitted on any building surfaces.
 MU facilities tenant offices must follow the Office Space Policy.

 16. Photography & Filming – Candid snapshot photography and filming for personal use is allowed as long as it does not disrupt other MU patrons or interfere with the course of normal building operations.
 Organized, posed group, or individual photography or videography involving professional equipment is permitted.
 Event organizers wishing to photograph or film inside their reserved space and for their own personal use is permitted without approval.
 Photography is not allowed in restrooms.
-In order to use images, video or voice recordings for marketing or promotional purposes, you must obtain a signed OSU Model Release Form from the subject.
+To use images, video or voice recordings for marketing or promotional purposes, you must obtain a signed OSU Model Release Form from the subject.

 17. Piano – The MU Main Lounge piano is provided for use by the OSU community and enjoyment of all.
 Players must follow the piano guidelines for use found on the piano or available at the MU Information Desk.
 The MU staff may close and lock the piano at any time if it interferes with other events in the building, and during Dead Week and Finals Week.
 Practice rooms with pianos are available based on the event schedule of the Ballroom.